 TRIATHLON & ENDURANCE PERFORMANCE COACH

-- Coaching Experience: Started coaching in 2012.
-Joined Scientific Triathlon in 2021.
+- Coaching Experience: Started coaching swimming and athletics in 2010.
+Triathlon coach since 2018..
+Joined Scientific Triathlon in 2023.

 - Athletic Accomplishments:

 -Surf Lifesaving World Champion (2km beach run) 2016

 -Elite national standard middle distance runner

 -1st overall AG Mallorca 70.3 (qualified for pro-licence) 2022